1. 10 Extracurricular Activities to Include in a CV [Examples]

 Which are the best extracurricular activities in a CV?

 Extracurricular activities in a CV refer to any activities, interests, or hobbies one pursues outside their academic or professional responsibilities.
-Including extracurricular activities on a CV can point to qualities such as leadership, teamwork, and commitment, which are valuable to employers.
+Including extracurricular activities on a CV can point to qualities such as leadership, teamwork skills, and commitment, which are valuable to employers.

 People often ask for extracurricular activities examples for a job application.
 The answer depends on the job application and what was done during those extracurricular activities.
 Here’s what you have to remember: